Italian court acquits Shell, Eni in Nigeria corruption case | DW | 17.03.2021

 Judge Marco Tremolada read out the sentence in the Milan court on Wednesday.

-He said the companies and managers charged in the case had been acquitted as there was no case to answer.
+He said the companies and 13 defendants charged in the case had been acquitted as there was no case to answer.

+Among those charged in the case were current Eni CEO Claudio Descalzi and his predecessor Paolo Scaroni.

+Prosecutors called for the managers to be jailed and the companies to be fined, as well as confiscating $1.1 billion from the defendants.

 The ruling comes three years after the trial kicked off and after over 74 hearings.